khalido/blog/posts/setup-crostini-chromebook.md

 ---
 title: "Setting up Linux on a Chromebook with Crostini"
 date: 2018-08-24
-lastmod: 2019-08-7
+lastmod: 2020-01-07
 tags:
 - chromebooks
-draft: false
-toc: true
+- linux
 ---

 ChromeOS supports a built in Linux - running inside a container running insde a VM.
 Turn it on by going to settings and pressing the on button for Linux (beta).
-This gives us a bare bones Linux install running Debian Stretch.
+This gives us a bare bones Linux install running Debian 10 (formerly known as buster).
 So here goes all the things I did to customize it.

 Most of these tips are from the [reddit crostini wiki](https://www.reddit.com/r/Crostini/wiki/index), I've put all the ones I'm using in one page for a handy reference.

 ## Install all the apps

-### use backports to get recent packages

-the default crostini container/vm whatever is running debian stretch, which is nice and stable, but has a lot of old packages in its repo.

-To install apps, use the backports repo, which contains newer packages from debian testing and unstable.
-This is already configured in ChromeOS (at least in 76).
-Hopefully newer versions of ChromeOS switch to the 2019 release of Debian.

-by default apt will pull old packages from stretch, so to install something from backports:

-`sudo apt -t stretch-backports install package_name`

 ### flatpak

-Even stretch-backports is full of not new enough apps.
-So for really new versions use flatpak.
+the debian repos often have older packages, so for really new versions use flatpak.

-Install flatpak: `sudo apt install -t stretch-backports flatpak`
+Install flatpak: `sudo apt install flatpak`

 Add the flatpak repo: